PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/SaurabhSingh_InnSync.md

 - How do you want to solve it?

-  - The Serene Gardens aims to provide a user-friendly and intuitive interface that will make it easy for hotel staff to manage hotel operations such as front bookings, housekeeping, and revenue management.
+  - Inn Sync aims to provide a user-friendly and intuitive interface that will make it easy for hotel staff to manage hotel operations such as front bookings, housekeeping, and revenue management.
   - Statistics on recent bookings, sales, check-ins, and occupancy rate.
   - The platform will be thoroughly tested to ensure that it is bug-free and stable.
   - Authentication and authorization features will be implemented to ensure that only actual hotel employees can get accounts.